GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 ##### Changes in Sensitivity and Response

 Erogenous stimulation may become more focused on the head of the clitoris and in stroking of the shaft.
+Friction in general may become more pleasurable as opposed to vibration.
+Some people report greater sensitivity during vaginal penetration due to the thinner skin.

 ##### Atrophy

 Vaginal and uterine atrophy often happens within the first five years, and a hysterectomy may become necessary.
 Signs of atrophy include a deep throbbing in the lower abdomen and painful cramping without other period symptoms, particularly following intercourse.
-Vaginal atrophy can be avoided through the use of the same vaginal dilators that AMAB trans people use following vaginoplasty.
+Vaginal atrophy can be avoided through vaginal estrogen, as well as the use of the same vaginal dilators that AMAB trans people use following vaginoplasty.

+##### Changes to Pap Test

+Your internal genitals may develop small amounts of benign prostate tissue, which can range from a couple cells to a "well-developed" gland.
+The clinical term is [androgen-associated prostatic metaplasia](https://genderanalysis.net/2020/10/trans-men-and-transmasculine-people-on-testosterone-can-grow-prostate-tissue/).
+These prostate cells may be misinterpreted as the lesions created by HPV if found on a Pap test, but unlike HPV, the cells in prostatic metaplasia look medically normal and don't appear to be a cancer risk.
+If necessary, a biopsy can clearly tell them apart.

+Decreased lubrication and atrophy, as discussed above, may also make it physically more difficult to perform the Pap test.
+The provider may have to exert more force to collect an adequate sample.
+Your provider can use a smaller speculum to reduce the pain of the procedure.
+Some providers may allow you to swab your own cervix, but this is not guaranteed.

 ##### Increased Sex Drive